nforne/tinyapp/README.md

-#### TinyApp
+#### TinyApp Project
 ## A simple secure web application to grant registered users private space to keep a collection of their urls in shortened form.
+Its a full stack web application built with Node and Express.
+* Shorten long URLs (à la bit.ly)

 ### How to run it!

+## Getting Started

+- Install all dependencies (using the `npm install` command).
+- Run the development web server using the `node express_server.js` command.

-* npm i /*dependency*/
+* npm i /*dependency name*/
-* /*Its a Node.js and Express.js App.
-So you'll need to install those to run it plus the following: [check package.json to confirm]*/
+* /*Its a Node.js and Express.js.
+So you'll need to install node to run it plus the following: [check package.json to confirm]*/

+## Dependencies

 - -bcrypt
 - -body-parser
 - -cookie-session